calcium1528/gt-reprise/story/route/normal/main.md

 Placeholded.

 ## Season 2
-Now I thought, "maybe S1 was merely the beginning, this next season's about to rectify and continue on it," and it couldn't be worse than this.<br>
+Now I thought, "maybe S1 was merely the beginning, this next season's about to rectify many of the plot holes and continue on it," and it couldn't be worse than this.<br>
 But after seeing Frisk just "lol goodbye" in S2E5 has made me question why I even watched Glitchtale and pulled myself down this rabbit hole.

 ### Episode 1 — My Sunshine